Aaron-Ontoyin/Online-Food-Analysis/README.md

 ## Installation

-To install the necessary dependencies, run the following command:
+To install the necessary dependencies, run the following command (advisable to create a venv):

 ```bash
 pip install -r requirements.txt